idearium/lodestar/README.md

 lodestar:
     image: idearium/lodestar
     environment:
-      - DOMAIN=lodestar.idearium.io
+      - DOMAINS=lodestar.idearium.io
       - HOSTED_ZONE_ID=Z7O63FVGCNZNH
       - SERVICE=APP
 ```

 Customise the following environment variables:

-- `DOMAIN` should be the domain you want to update in Route53.
+- `DOMAINS` should be the domain you want to update in Route53.
 - `HOSTED_ZONE_ID` should be the Route53 hosted zone ID.
 - `SERVICE` should be the name of the composition service exposing HTTP/HTTPS.

+Lodestar supports multiple domains, simply by separating them by a comma (i.e. `DOMAIN=lodestar.idearium.io,lodestar-ote.idearium.io`).

 ### Custom domains

-By default, Lodestar uses the `DOMAIN` environment variable for Route53 configuration.
-However, if you'd like to specify a domain that is different from the default in the composition, simply set the `LAUNCH_DOMAIN` variable in the Codefresh Composition variables popup, to override the default.
+By default, Lodestar uses the `DOMAINS` environment variable for Route53 configuration.
+However, if you'd like to specify a domain that is different from the default in the composition, simply set the `LAUNCH_DOMAINS` variable in the Codefresh Composition variables popup, to override the default.

 ## Development